When and where:

 Throughout the course there will be an emphasis on mastering mathematical as well as computational aspects of the methods

-Lecture notes: The class will be based on notes
+Lecture notes: The class will be based on the text

 J.S.
 Hesthaven, 2017, Numerical Methods for Conservation Laws: From Analysis to Algorithms.